YashAgrawal0406/JAVA-DS/SORTING/BubbleSort.md

   - [References](#references)

 ## Explanation
+> Bubble sort is a simple sorting algorithm that repeatedly steps through the list, compares adjacent elements, and swaps them if they are in the wrong order.
+This process is repeated until the list is sorted.
+In each pass, the largest (or smallest, depending on the sorting order) unsorted element "bubbles" up to its correct position.
+Bubble sort has a time complexity of O(n^2), making it inefficient for large lists but easy to understand and implement.
+It is primarily used for educational purposes or for sorting small datasets.

 - Traverse from left to right and compare adjacent elements move the higher value element to the right.
 - We perform swapping when we find that current element is larger the next element
 - In this way, the largest element is moved to the rightmost end at first.